 "I enjoy working with teens because I believe that there is no greater need today than helping to equip young people with the tools to create healthy and sustainable communities."

-Henry is a native Mainer who grew up in Yarmouth and spent his college years in Waterville at Colby College.
+Henry is a life-long Mainer who grew up in Yarmouth and spent his college years in Waterville at Colby College.
 He was a member of Valo during his high school days and loves the idea of giving back to the program and the community it inspires.
 Henry is drawn to working with the next generation of thinkers, doers, and feelers who will light the way for all of us in the future.
 When he's not leading retreats at Valo, Henry works for John Libby as an architectural designer.
 In his free time, Henry loves making music, spending time with his people, and being by the ocean.

 "I am humbled by the opportunity to create an environment where teens feel welcomed, seen, heard, and accepted."